WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

+= 1.2.2 =
+* Feature - Functionality to email disable email notification to student.
+* Feature - Functionality to place the order for the free course to maintain the purchase history.
+* Tweak- Added the order and Buyer details in order details .
+* Tweak- User get's un-enroll from the course on the order status marked from completed to pending or failed.
+* Tweak- Updated the user order details on the user account page and added the order status column .
+* Fix - User not getting created on moodle when username contains the uppercase letters

 = 1.2.1 =
 * Feature - Functionality to display the users moodle account link unlink status on users list table for the admin user.
 * Fix - Fix for the plugins default data update on plugin update.